ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Actions
 {: #openwhisk_rest_api_actions}

-To create or update an action, send an HTTP request with method `PUT` on the actions collection.
-For example, to create a `nodejs:6` action with the name `hello` by using a single file content, use the following command:
+To create or update an Action, send an HTTP request with method `PUT` on the Actions collection.
+For example, to create a `nodejs:6` Action with the name `hello` by using a single file content, use the following command:
 ```bash
 curl -u $AUTH -d '{"namespace":"_","name":"hello","exec":{"kind":"nodejs:6","code":"function main(params) { return {payload:\"Hello \"+params.name}}"}}' -X PUT -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/hello?overwrite=true
 ```